What is IPv4?

 Internet Protocol, or IP, is a protocol used by private and public networks to facilitate communication between devices within the network.
 All types of network, from the World Wide Web to small private network, depend on assigned IP addresses to dictate where information goes.
 An IP address is set of unique 8-bit numbers assigned to a device that connect to a network.
 In other words, your IP address is like your home address but for internet-capable devices.
 Instead of “mailing” a letter, you’re “mailing” information.
 There are two types of IP addressing standards, IPv4 and IPv6.
 IPv4 is the most widely used and familiar type of IP address, but with IPv4 address space running out, IPv6 is in line to replace it in the future.

-What Is a Subnet?
+What Is an IPv4 Subnet?

 During the early days of the Internet (before it was named the world-wide-web), the US Department of Defense agency developed IPv4 – a quad dotted decimal format to test the limits of its networking capabilities.
 IPv4 addresses are designated by four subnets of numbers (e.g. the IPc4 address example of 170.16.240.1) which is separated by decimals.
 However, during the late 1980s, the federal government realized they would run out of IPv4 addresses and something needed to be done.
 IPv6 connectivity researchers proposed a simple solution: introduce more subnets (eight groups in total) separated by colons to define the IPv6 protocol.
 As such, IPv4’s subnets are defined by five differing classes which will be explained below.